jocowhite/watch-price-prediction/README.md

 **Predicting the price of a watch from a picture of the watch.**

+## Recent work
+No work could be found that answers this question.
+Only for the question of estimating an age based on pictures of people, there are some machine learning projects.
+There is also a project on Kaggle that predicts the price of an apartment based on pictures.
+At the time of writing, there are no current code examples for the Kaggle dataset used in this work.
+In general, the wristwatch image dataset provided on Kaggle is the only freely available dataset found during the research on this topic.

 ## Moral reflections on the project
 When considering the moral impact the project may have on society, no explicit problems were identified.
 This project also shows that there is no direct obvious aspect that determines the price of a watch.
 This means, for example, how gold-plated the watch is, among other things.